AbdoAllahIbrahim/Fashion-Vision-Advanced-Clothing-Classification/README.md

 ## Requirements
 - **Libraries**: `numpy`, `pandas`, `matplotlib`, `seaborn`, `tensorflow`, `keras`, `kerastuner`
 - **Framework**: Google Colab or a similar Python environment with support for Keras and TensorFlow.

-## How to Run
-1. Clone the repository and ensure all required libraries are installed.
-2. Open the `Advanced Clothing Classification.ipynb` file in Google Colab or click the [Colab Notebook Link](https://colab.research.google.com/drive/1zx7YBvSMLuN-_NjvJYi6y0Qp-Am8oqB_?usp=sharing).
-3. Follow the instructions in each code cell to run the project from data loading, preprocessing, model training, and evaluation.

 ## Conclusion
 This project demonstrates the importance of choosing the right architecture for a given problem.
 While transfer learning is powerful, custom-built models like LeNet-5 can outperform them when designed and tuned specifically for the dataset in use.